 "What makes a SAN go?"

-Join Christopher Poelker, co-author, Storage Area Networks for Dummies for a webcast on what makes a SAN go.
-This webcast explores Fibre Channel protocols, world wide names and how SAN fabric addressing works.
+Join Christopher Poelker, co-author, Storage Area Networks for Dummies, for a lesson on what makes a SAN go.
+This lesson explores Fibre Channel protocols, world wide names and how SAN fabric addressing works.

 More about "Lesson 3: What makes a SAN go?"